JusteTheCoder/Sharp/readme.md

 ```

 Singletons can be accessed before they are created, and the optional data will be merged with the existing definition allowing cross-referencing singletons.
 Accessing singletons:
 ```lua
     local MySingleton = Sharp.Singleton.MySingleton
 ```

-Singleton modules aren't forced to return a singleton value:
+A singleton module is not required to return a singleton value:
 ```lua
     local MySingleton = {}